uf-mil/mil/docs/development/cpp_style.md

 When using `using` (did you smile at that?
 I hope so!), try to keep the statements specific.
 Don't try to use all of `std`, which could pollute a file's namespace.
 Instead, try to use specific things from `std`.

+#### Friends
+Everyone loves having friends, and C++ does, too.
+Use the `friend` keyword cautiously throughout your C++ code.
+Where it is used, please try to keep the friend to the same file so that a user does not have to go look in another file.

+It may also be desired to conduct unit tests through the `friend` keyword.

+#### Exceptions
+Use exceptions judiciously.
+Exceptions are great for representing true failures in a particular piece of code, and can allow for the abstraction of error handling methods.

+However, exceptions can also introduce weird behavior into a piece of code.
+Exceptions can cause functions to return before one thinks they will, and can cause issues if another function catches a particular error before another function.

+User input at runtime (this is rare when working with autonomous vehicles, yes) should never throw an exception.
+An exception represents a code failure, not the failure of one user to input a proper expression into a live piece of code.

+#### `const`
+Use `const` wherever it is appropriate. `const` can help the compiler ensure that some classes and methods are only mutating a few select values.
+Remember though that `const` can quickly become viral; ie, if you pass a `const` variable to a function, that function will need `const` in its prototype.

+#### Using `sizeof`
+When using `sizeof`, prefer the use of a variable as the argument, rather than the use of a class or type.